oraclechinaappdev/CloudNative_Mobile/Java Apps/JavaAppsLab.md

 ## Introduction

 This lab is part of the APAC Cloud Test Drive and is the 1st lab about creating, building and deploying a JEE Application within an Agile project lifecycle.
 This section describes deploying and undeploying applications to an Oracle Java Cloud Service instance by using the WebLogic Server Administration Console.
-You cannot deploy and undeploy applications directly through the Oracle Java Cloud Service Console.

 ## Objectives